nathanstitt/mobx-decorated-models/README.md

 marks a class property as observable and serializable.

 The type of field can be set to `array` or `object`, or `date` by specifying options.
-For other types, a `model` option can also be given
+For other types, a `model` option can be given or a custom serialization type used.

 *example:*
 @identifiedBy('bar')